 Characters standing outside an airport always know exactly which plane has their beloved on it, even if they lost a Race for Your Love.
 At a busy airport, there might be many outbound flights, even for a single airline, but characters psychically know which one is theirs.

 If there's a POV shot from the ground, you'll see the face through the window, rather than a more accurate view that looks approximately like a small dot in the sky.
 (Fridge Logic dictates that even if the plane were close enough to see in the window, you'd have to be right under it.)

 Bonus points if they wave to each other through the window or something.
 See also Airplane of Love.
 Could be justified if it's a very small airport, but not likely if it's any kind of large passenger plane.

 - In Honey and Clover, Takemoto pulls off a completely platonic Race for Your Love toward Morita, but gets there too late.
 He ends up behind a chain link fence outside the airfield.
-No idea how he knows which plane it was, but he hurls some choice epithets at it as it goes by.
+He somehow knows which plane it was and hurls some choice epithets at it as it goes by.

 - Subverted in Inazuma Eleven:

 - Subverted in Love Hina, when Naru wakes up to see Keitaro has already left for his flight.
 She knows it's his plane when she sees it because the airport intercom announces the flight number as it takes off, along with acknowledging it had been delayed (which is the entire reason why Keitaro and Naru could spend time together before the flight).

 - The Fully Automatic Clip Show in the third act of 5 Centimeters per Second includes a flashback to Takaki leaving the southern islands for good while Kanae watches his plane take off.
 Justifiable in that it is a small community he's leaving.